-So five massive statements that should blow us away concerning our own bodies.
+So here are five massive statements that should blow us away concerning our own bodies:

-Three, your body does not belong to you, therefore.
+Therefore, your body does not belong to you.

-When I think about should I comb my hair in the morning?
-Well, yes, because if I walk out and it is all knotted people will be distracted from me.
-They will be thinking about this stupid forgetful hair.
-So there is a kind of undistracting attractiveness that doesn’t call excessive attention to ourselves and distract from our personhood.
-And that middle way of simplicity shows that God is gloriously satisfied and certainly way more satisfying than wrinkle free cheeks or smooth thighs or flowing hair or whatever it is that is causing us to lose sleep at night and making us go towards some kind of temporary fix that is probably out of place for a person who is really content in God.
+Should I comb my hair in the morning?
+Well, yes, because if I walk out, and it is all knotted, people will be distracted from me.
+They will be thinking about this stupid, forgetful hair.
+So there is a kind of undistracting attractiveness that doesn’t call excessive attention to us and distract from our personhood.
+And that middle way of simplicity shows that God is gloriously satisfying, and certainly way more satisfying than wrinkle-free cheeks or smooth thighs or flowing hair or whatever it is that is causing us to lose sleep at night and making us go toward some kind of temporary fix that is probably out of place for a person who is really content in God.

 So people can tell, can’t they, Tony?
 People around you, it seems to me, can tell if you are focused more on the inner person of beauty than the outer person of beauty.

-1 Peter three.
-Don’t let your adoring be external braiding of hair, putting on of gold jewelry, clothing you wear.
-Let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit that is pleasing in God’s sight.
-I think there is an application of that for me even though it is written for women that both should focus on the inner beauty of godliness and holiness rather than the external beauty of our bodies.
+I think there is an application of that for me, even though it is written for women, that both should focus on the inner beauty of godliness and holiness rather than the external beauty of our bodies.